-The latest analysis year requires daily demand data for the period 1st April 2017 to 31st March 2018.
+The latest analysis year requires daily demand data for the period 1st March 2018 to 31st March 2019.
+This 13 month period is necessary to ensure that there is at least one complete Easter holiday weekend in the data sets for that year.

-The expected source of the majority of the daily demand data is from the Xoserve managed sample and the Transporter managed sample.
+The expected source of the majority of the daily demand data is from the Xoserve managed sample and the Network managed sample.
 The Xoserve managed sample is mainly comprised of EUC Band 1 domestic sites, although it also includes some EUC Band 2 sites (both non-domestic and domestic).
-The Transporter managed sample covers EUC Band 2 and above (up to and including EUC Band 8).
+The Network managed sample covers EUC Band 2 and above (up to and including EUC Band 8).